 3 Tighten the screw gear banding with a screwdriver.
-If using Band-It banding, tighten according to the instructions provided with the Band-It tool.
+If using banding, tighten according to the instructions provided with the banding tool.
 The banding should be tightened down onto the flat areas on the casting and cover the words "BANNER" and "KBW".